katzenpost/katzenpost/docs/specs/wire-protocol.md

 ```

 However let us remark that usually `e` is first sent over by the
 client.
-However in our case the serer is the Noise protocol initiator
+However in our case the server is the Noise protocol initiator
-after the connection is made via the client initiating the connection.
+after the connection is made via the client initiating the underlying
-To be clear, clients connec to servers as usually, and then the client
+TCP or QUIC connection.
+To be clear, clients connect to servers as
-waits for a message, while the server sends the first PQ Noise
+usual, and then the client waits for a message, while the server sends
-message.
-The reason for this modification is so that the server authenticates itself to the client first
+the first PQ Noise message.
+The reason for this modification is so
+that the server authenticates itself to the client first just like
-just like classical Noise XX pattern.
+classical Noise XX pattern.

 Classical Noise XX pattern: